Tombana/foosball-tracker/Optimizations.md

 - Use a single FBO and *attach* a different texture every time
 - Have a separate FBO for each texture which always remains attached, and *bind* a different FBO every time

 Currently we use the first method.
+I have not tested the second method yet.

 According to the internet, one method can be a lot faster or slower than the other but this depends very heavily on the hardware and driver.
 For embedded systems, like the Raspberry Pi, things are different than for desktop GPUs.
 For example, they say that the driver can store all of the rendering tasks in an FBO object but delay the actual work until later.
 When you then bind a different framebuffer, you force a flush and have to wait for the GPU to finish all the work instead of it being done in the background.
 Therefore binding a different FBO could be slower. *However*, in our case we want to read out the resulting texture, so we have to flush anyway.
 Maybe therefore doesnt matter in our case.
 We should benchmark which of these two options is faster (taking into account the next section on flushing).

-## Flushing OpenGL
+## Parallel textures and flushing OpenGL

 Reading out the result of a render-to-texture operation requires a flush of all the OpenGL GPU operations.
-It might therefore be better to have two (or even more) textures, and alternate between them.
+It can therefore be better to have two textures, and alternate between them.
-At the start of one frame, one can read out the result of the texture used in the previous frame.
-This way there is no time wasted waiting for the GPU.
+Instead of doing this in series:

+    source -> texture1
+              texture1 -> texture2
+                          texture2 -> readout

+We can do this in parallel

+    source    -> texture1a
+    texture1b -> texture2a
+    texture2b -> readout

+and swap a/b every frame, so that none of the three operations depends on another operation in that frame.
+I call this method *parallel textures*.

 ## VideoCore Shared Memory